 Language — Choose the language that you are going to be talking in, some streams will use the title to say their language to stand out or explain they are using two languages (for example JAP/ENG).
 You are able to limit your chat to the chosen language but as you are just starting out, I would not recommend this, you can always just tell them you don’t understand or use Google Translate on your phone and attempt communication (which could end up being quite funny and earning you a follow)

-Community (Twitch has now removed Communities) — Twitch Communities are a new way to group content/formats and therefore viewers together, whether it is ‘Competitive Overwatch’, Variety Streaming’ ‘Speedrunning’ or ‘Chill Streams’ there is somewhere for you.
+Community (Twitch has now removed Communities and replaced them with Twitch Tags) — Twitch Communities are a new way to group content/formats and therefore viewers together, whether it is ‘Competitive Overwatch’, Variety Streaming’ ‘Speedrunning’ or ‘Chill Streams’ there is somewhere for you.
 Twitch now lets you select up to three communities

 Tags — What tag describes your stream?
 You have 3 choices and over 230 tags to choose from.
 Twitch will also use these to recommend you to potential viewers — so it is very important you use all.
 Some examples include: